GeoMOER/moer-base-r/docs/units/_unit04/unit04-03_types_of_objects.md

 Levels: married single
 ```

 Here, we can see that factor *marital_status* has four elements and two levels.
-We can check if a variable is a factor or not using `class()` function.
+We can check if a object is a factor or not using `class()` function.

 Similarly, levels of a factor can be checked using the `levels()` function.